lachlanmcdonald/mg-shader-wiki/zigzag_range.md

 - **Color A**: First color index
 - **Color B**: Last color index

-Setting either of the colors to `0` will result in missing voxels.
+Setting either of the colors to `0` will result in empty voxels.

 ## Direction